School of Nursing

 - 11 trimesters (3.7 years), although acceleration options are available*

 - 55 credit hours + 630 practicum contact hours

 - 9 trimesters (3 years), although acceleration options are available*

 - Sept., Jan. & May start dates, plus midterm starts

-*Time to completion may vary by student, depending on individual progress, credits transferred, and other factors.
+*Time to completion may vary by student, depending on individual progress, traditional vs. accelerated pathway, credits transferred and other factors.

 This role specialty features one required clinical intensive, where you can fine-tune your advanced practice nursing skills in one of our state-of-the-art Centers for Innovative Clinical Practice.
 Guided by expert faculty, you will participate in simulated real-world clinical scenarios with your peers and receive personalized feedback and support.
 For example, you will practice counseling patients in role-plays with your classmates and learn to provide differential diagnoses.

-This role specialty requires 600 clock hours of practica over three courses.
+This role specialty requires 585 hours over three courses and for RN to MSN and BSN-entry MSN it requires 45 hours for the capstone project for a total of 630 hours. .
 You may complete your practica with a preceptor who is a nurse practitioner or other appropriate clinician and who meets accreditation and state licensure requirements.
 You’ll gain experiential learning about the role of a psychiatric mental health NP from a mentor who is working in this capacity.
-A dedicated advisor on our clinical education team will work with you to secure practica sites.
+A dedicated advisor on our clinical services team will work with you to secure practica sites.
 (Students should plan on the need to travel and on some occasions, relocate for practica.)